MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 - FRP150
 - MET150
 ms.assetid: aa93f89b-ffce-4edb-aa89-22b16d6915a7
-description: "In this article, you'll learn how global and SharePoint admins can change the URL of a SharePoint site."
+description: "In this article, you learn how global and SharePoint admins can change the URL of a SharePoint site."
 ---

 # Change a site address